Skip to main content

 Pydeck

-Create pydeck layers that call UDF HTTP endpoints.
+Create a pydeck TileLayer that calls a UDF HTTP endpoint.

 import pydeck as pdk